skycoin/skywire/static/skywire-manager-src/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Translations

+You can find information about how to work with translation files in the [Translations README](/static/skywire-manager-src/src/assets/i18n/README.md).